aliffaizuddin/Learning_Website/README.md

 - **Interactive Quizzes**: Engage in educational quizzes covering topics such as planets, animals, and lunar phases.
 - **Forum Discussion**: Participate in forum discussions where users can share experiences and insights related to educational milestones, challenges in learning, and tips for child development.
 - **Various Sharing**: Learn educational content related to topics like planets, animals, and lunar phases via media like Youtube videos.
-- **Book Links**: Provide additional reading materials and references for users interested in exploring educational content
+- **Book Links**: Provide additional reading materials and references for users interested in exploring educational content.

 ## Group Members

-- Muhammad Najmi Zulhusni Bin Mohd Sapuan
+- Muhammad Najmi Zulhusni Bin Mohd Sapuan (A21EC0207)
-- Aliff Aizuddin Bin Abdul Aziz
+- Aliff Aizuddin Bin Abdul Aziz (A21EC0012)
-- Misya Syafiqah Binti Mohd Safian
+- Misya Syafiqah Binti Mohd Safian (A21EC0199)
-- Nor Alya Binti Mohamad Nor
+- Nor Alya Binti Mohamad Nor (A21EC0105)